nmtriet/react-flux-auth/README.md

 ### Development Environment: Run in webpack-dev-server

-1. Install all node modules (build into *node_modules* folder)
+1.Install all node modules (build into *node_modules* folder)

 ```
 npm install
 ```

-2. Start webpack-dev-server.
+2.Start webpack-dev-server.
 You can change config of server (IP, port) in *package.json*.

 ```
 npm start